What Is a Workflow? Everything You Need to Know With Examples

 Learn more about the sales pipeline stages.

 Workflows should simplify your work, not complicate it.
 That’s why it’s important to follow a clear set of steps for identifying, designing, and diagramming each workflow to make it manageable and effective.
-Use this simple three-step guide to help inform your workflows.
+Use this five-step guide to help inform your workflows.

-The first step is to identify a process that would benefit from a workflow.
-Start by gathering information about the process and establishing its objectives.
+Identify a process that would benefit from a workflow; gather information about it and establish its objectives.
 Note any dependencies, as well as how much time it currently takes to complete the process.

-Walk through the steps of the process with someone who is familiar with the tasks, and seek input from multiple stakeholders to help identify bottlenecks, unclear objectives, and common pain points.
+Walk through the steps of the process with someone who is familiar with the tasks, and seek input from multiple stakeholders to help identify bottlenecks, ambiguous goals, and common pain points.

 Remember that workflows are best suited for processes that are routine or common within your organization.